jmmiddour/AWS/Practice_Tests/Sarah_Group.md

     - [ ] Security Group acts as a firewall at the VPC level whereas Network Access Control List acts as a firewall at the AZ level

-    - [x] Security Group acts as a firewall at the instance level whereas Network Access Control List acts as a firewall at the subnet level
+    - [x] **Security Group acts as a firewall at the instance level whereas Network Access Control List acts as a firewall at the subnet level**

       > I am pretty certain that this is the correct answer.
-Security Group is the security for an instance and the NACL is the security for the subnet/VPC.
+"Security Group is the security for an instance and the NACL is the security for the subnet/VPC."
       >
       > >

-- Which pillar of AWS Well-Architected Framework is responsible for making sure that you focus on continually improving your processes and procedures?
+6. Which pillar of AWS Well-Architected Framework is responsible for making sure that you focus on continually improving your processes and procedures?

     - [ ] Performance Efficiency

     - [ ] Reliability

-    - [x] Operational Excellence
+    - [x] **Operational Excellence**

     - [ ] Cost Optimization